boan-anbo/paper-timer-public/index.md

 # Usages

+1. __literature review__
+    - where you need to go through many readings quickly and multiple times: the first time you filter out relevant ones by scanning them, and the second time you read the important items more thoroughly etc..

+2. class __reading assignments__

-## 1. Typical usages include When you have to read _x_ number of books in _y_ amount of time
+    - When you have to read _x_ number of books in _y_ amount of time.

-- literature review
-- class reading assignments
-- daily journal reading
-- Ph.D comprehensive exam preparation.
+3. Ph.D comprehensive __exam__ preparation.

+    - A combination of the above two and more intense.

+4. Routine news or journal __reading sessions__ to keep up with the art of the field.

+    - You have 2 hours to spend in the morning.
+How many things can you read?

-## 2. When you want to become a better reader by trying different strategies, implemented as configurations of stages and items
+5. Train yourself to __be a better reader__

+    - Trying different reading strategies that work for you, implemented as configurations of stages and items, and __form good reading habits__.

-- Check out the demo item below (coming with Paper Timer), experiment with your own, and make changes to your `stages` as you use the timer.
+Check out the demo item below (coming with Paper Timer), experiment with your own, and make changes to your `stages` as you use the timer.

 ---